influxdata/influxdb-rails/README.md

 Additional documentation for `InfluxDB::Client` lives in the [influxdb-ruby](http://github.com/influxdata/influxdb-ruby) repo.

 ### Tags

-You can modify tags, that are sent to InfluxDB by defining the `tags_middleware`.
+You can modify the tags sent to InfluxDB by defining a middleware, which receives the current tag set (`Hash` with `Symbol` keys and `String` values) as argument and returns a hash in the same form.
+The middleware can be any object, as long it responds to `#call` (like a `Proc`):

 ```ruby
 InfluxDB::Rails.configure do |config|